Client Stichting Dorpsoverleg Meijel

 Construction engineer Verkennis Advies, Ospel

 De Vossenberg in Meijel is located at the egde of nature area the Peel.
 Here one can find some casemates of the second world war.
-A number of these casemates will be made perceptible and an observation tower will be placed to enhance the experience of the De Vossenberg.
-The tower -or Belfort- gets four spacious platforms where people look over the area.
+A number of these casemates has been made perceptible and an observation tower is placed to enhance the experience of the De Vossenberg.
+The tower -or Belfort- has four spacious platforms where people look over the area.
 Each platform has a central theme: war and peace, the Peel, (land)art and the cultural landscape.
 On top, visitors overlook the Peel and the church villages.